 A couple of years ago, one of my Professor’s had asked about tips and tricks for Thanksgiving.
 In my opinion, it was a pretty extensive list.
 I have decided to re-post this information to those of you who need a reminder to “take a breath” and think about the important things in your life.

-Next week will be Thanksgiving.
+In a couple of weeks it will be Thanksgiving.
 The stress of the holiday season on a normal basis is enough to make you want to jump out a window, but now add the stress of relatives and possibly the first time hosting, Thanksgiving dinner and your thinking “Holy Moly, what have I done, this is a recipe for disaster”. (yes, I’m having the holiday at my house for only the third time).
 Here is a list of ideas to relieve some of the pressure you may be feeling.

 1. Take a deep breath.
 Don’t take on more than you feel you can handle.
 Especially if it’s your first time you’re hosting the dinner.
 KEEP IT SIMPLE!
 This year I will be taking my own advice.
-Since I don’t have the extra days off, my mom a Honey ham and had it shipped to me.
+Since I don’t have the extra days off, my mom ordered a Honey ham and had it shipped to me.
 My family is not thrilled with turkey and my grandmother who is 98 requested the ham.
 So what Grandma wants, Grandma gets.
 We will then fill in with the side dishes that are traditional to my family.
 This will cut down tremendously on my stress.